eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 In this scenario, Alice is a much higher utility option (76.5) for the electorate than the true Condorcet winner Bob (50.5).
 Perhaps Alice is a firebrand candidate who excites her 45% base, who finds a milquetoast candidate like Bob unexciting.
 And perhaps, a substantial minority of moderate voters *slightly* prefers Bob over Alice (a 10/10 vs a 9/10), but would be genuinely happy with either one.
 The minority of Clark supporters hate both Alice and Bob, and preferring Bob is like preferring losing a kidney over losing a liver.
 Both awful, but if *forced* to pick one, they would pick Bob.
 However, the utility disparity is so large, it's not unbelievable they might just rank both Bob *and* Alice equally below Clark.

 This is not to argue that utility maximization should be the goal of an election, especially because that's not the data we collect in a Condorcet method.
 But the utilities show the approvals are not necessarily irrational in this context.
-Each voter is approving only the candidates above the average utility of all candidates (this is called ["relative sincerity" by Dellis and Oak](https://www.sciencedirect.com/science/article/abs/pii/S0899825604002003)).
+Each voter is approving only the candidates above the average utility of all candidates (this is a [standard modeling choice for the approval threshold under honest, zero-information assumptions](https://electionscience.github.io/vse-sim/VSEbasic/)).
 If this is genuinely how the voters feel, and if 80% of the electorate gives Alice a 9/10 or higher, then I see no reason that Alice is an unreasonable winner, or somehow a "fringe" candidate.

 Bob, on the other hand, is only a 3/10 or 1/10 to 65% of the electorate.
 Under this dynamic, Alice is clearly a better compromise for the electorate as a whole than Bob, given that the Bob supporters seem to genuinely like Alice.
 I would argue 80% of the voters being at least 90% happy is more majoritarian than 65% of the voters being at most 30% happy.